KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Results

-The model represents a molecule as a graph \(G = (V, E)\), where \(V\) denotes the set of nodes (atoms) and \(E\) denotes the set of edges, defined as \(E = E_{\text{chem}} \cup E_{\text{cutoff}}\).
-Here, \(E_{\text{chem}}\) includes the covalent bonds, while \(E_{\text{cutoff}} = \{uv \mid d(u, v) \leq 5\text{\AA}\}\) represents pairs of nodes within a cut-off distance of 5 angstroms.
+In our KA-GNN models, a molecule is represented as a graph \(G = (V, E)\), where \(V\) denotes the set of nodes and \(E\) denotes the set of edges.
+Each node represents an atom and an edge is formed among any two atoms if their distance is within a cutoff distance (in our model, we use cutoff distance as 5 \AA).
+Figure \ref{fig:KA-GNN} \textbf{A} illustrates the complex interactions within the molecule, highlighting both the covalent bonds (solid lines) and non-covalent cut-off bonds (dashed lines) with distances less than 5 angstroms are considered in our KA-GNN model.
+Our atomic features—comprising atomic number, radius, and electronegativity—are derived using Rdkit, following the approach in CGCNN \cite{xie2018crystal} and PCNN \cite{li2024pathcomplex}.
 Each node \(v \in V\) is associated with a feature vector \(f_v\), which is a 92-dimensional vector composed of one-hot encoded representations of atomic properties, following the approach described in \cite{xie2018crystal}.
 Similarly, each edge \(uv \in E\) is associated with a feature vector \(f_{uv}\), which is a 21-dimensional vector incorporating both chemical and geometrical information of the bond \(uv\).
+The edges in our model can be classified into two types, i.e., covalent bonds and non-covalent bonds, with different initial features.
 Detailed descriptions of the feature vectors are provided in Table \ref{tab:feature}.
-The above feature vectors are utilized to reconstruct the initial node features \(h_v^{(0)}, v \in V\) for the graph neural network (GNN) in our model.